The Hardcore Holidayoff

 “I was SO SCARED THEY WERE GONNA RUIN THE TEST!”
 Test Minion cries as he buries his face into The World Destroyer’s broad chest.

 Chaos grins, stands up, and starts back to his throne.
-“There there.
+“There, now.
 I understand this can be a bit frightening, but that’s simply because we’re doing something entirely new.
 New things can be scary sometimes, but once we do them we’ll open the door to newer and better things.
 We have to be strong to make the best of everything, even holidays, you understand!”

 Test Minion, nestling into The Great Humiliator’s grip, releases a grin of pure admiration.
 “Of… of course!
 Thank you, sir!” he says with a grateful squeak.

 “Always for you,” Chaos says, stroking Test Minion’s around the base of the antennae with his forefinger before looking back up to the rest.
-“I believe this has been a success despite all the unexpected excitement.
-Perhaps that could be my holiday, hmm?
+“I consider this a success despite all the unexpected excitement.
+Perhaps that could be my holiday submission for the contest, hmm?
 Where unexpected things happen all day?
 Very Chaosy, I’d like to think, mmm?”

 There’s an awkward swell of laughter from the minions the very second a familiar face leaps up from the crowd.

-The minions around the now very-dead operator all cheer as they look over to a grinning Chaos.
-He himself has no idea what he did, or who the heck the operator was, but his organs looked kind of like confetti, and everyone was cheering, so he’s sure it was a good thing.
+The minions around the now very-dead operator all cheer without a speck of reverence as they look over to a grinning Chaos.
+He himself has no idea what he did, if anything, or who the heck the operator was, but his organs look kind of like confetti, and everyone is cheering, so he’s sure it was a good thing that has just happened.

 “Wonderful!”
 Chaos exclaims, an exasperated Magic Minion lowering her staff with a sigh.